 2.4 Using a Hygrometer

-Place the hygrometer: Similar to other thermometers, place the hygrometer in a central location in your room.
+Place the hygrometer: As with other thermometers, place it in a central location in your room.
 Avoid placing it near direct sources of heat or moisture.

 Read the measurements: Check both the temperature and humidity readings displayed on the hygrometer.
 Many models display both readings simultaneously for easy monitoring.

-Monitor humidity levels: Humidity levels can impact comfort, especially in areas with high moisture, so be aware of the recommended humidity range (30%-50%) for optimal comfort.
+Monitor humidity levels: High moisture can reduce comfort, so stay within the recommended range (30%-50%) for optimal comfort.

-Adjust the environment: If the humidity is too high, consider using a dehumidifier; if it’s too low, you may want to use a humidifier to balance the air quality.
+Adjust the environment: If the humidity is too high, consider using a dehumidifier; if it’s too low, consider using a humidifier to balance the air quality.

 Essential Tips for the Thermometer